[My student] has been motivated and ambitious because of his involvement with BAM @Work and how BAM @Work has taught him to be responsible.

 Thanks to BAM @Work I can help provide for my family.
 My mother is so proud that I have stepped up and became the man of the house.
 BAM @Work has taught me to be professional and to not afraid to sell myself to the world.

 VershawnDunbar Career Academy, July 2019

-Throughout the year youth attend events with corporate partners to practice these skills and network.
-Youth participate in additional workshops and receive individual support from an @Work Specialist to get connected to jobs and internships.
+Throughout the year, youth attend events with corporate partners to practice these skills and network.
+Youth participate in additional workshops and receive individual support from an @Work Specialist who connects them with job opportunities and internships.

 In weekly circles, youth learn to:

 In 2017-2018, 67 CPS students and 15 postgraduates participated in Project Prepare.

 All maintained their enrollment in school, while the average dropout rate for students in the same CPS schools was 6.5%.
 Research further revealed that 93% of participants graduated from high school on time.